fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 ### Compilability of state machines

-A state machine is not _compilable_ if its resumable code is not compilable, that is, if any of the following are truw for its inlined, expanded form:
+A state machine is not _compilable_ if its resumable code is not compilable, that is, if any of the following are true for its inlined, expanded form:

 1. The resumable code is an integer `for` loop with `__resumableEntry` points in the body.